-Although the uTIRF Biodetection Station is a new product, several research groups worldwide have requested this product along with iDiagnostics ADK for their studies.
-Distributing uTIRF-ADK and other development tools and methods, we will keep in mind that the ultimate goal of the iDiagnostics project is to create a decentralized precision diagnostics affordable for all.
-Fig. 1 shows an early prototype of iDiagnostics and disposable cartridges.
-In Phase 1, we plan to transform the first prototype into a robust iDiagnostics product well-suited for home use by minimally trained individuals, similar to pregnancy test strip.
-In Phase 1 we will explore the possibility of including a cellphone camera and a processor into the cradle in order to make iDiagnostics simpler and optimally user-friendly.
+In parallel, we will refine the handheld prototype of iDiagnostics into a robust device for home use.
+We plan to transform the first prototype into a robust iDiagnostics product well-suited for home use by minimally trained individuals, similar to a pregnancy test strip.
+We will explore the possibility of including a cellphone camera and a processor into the cradle in order to make iDiagnostics simpler and optimally user-friendly.